Skip to content

 chat:

-model: llama3.2:1b # Model name, or "router" to delegate to config
+model: llama3.2:1b # model name, or "router" to delegate to config

-role: user # Role: user, assistant, system
+role: user # role for this message: user, assistant, system

-prompt: "{{ get('q') }}" # The prompt to send
+prompt: "{{ get('q') }}" # the prompt; supports {{ }} interpolation

-temperature: 0.7 # 0.0 to 2.0
+temperature: 0.7 # 0.0 = deterministic, 2.0 = very random

-maxTokens: 1000 # Max tokens to generate
+maxTokens: 1000 # hard cap on generated tokens

-topP: 0.9 # Nucleus sampling (0.0 to 1.0)
+topP: 0.9 # nucleus sampling threshold (0.0 to 1.0)

 scenario: